SHOWING 1 - 1 OF 1 RESULTS

 Complete sections 1, 2, 4, and 5 of the DA Form 5434 for sponsorship.

 Ensure they are completely filled out in its entirety before clicking the submit button.

 Section 3 is for the gaining unit to assign a sponsor.

-15 days prior to receiving installation clearing papers you must log into ACT and complete the Out-processing Survey.
+15 days prior to receiving installation clearing papers you must log into Army Career Tracker and complete the Out-processing Survey.

-The approval authority for the ETP is the first General Officer/Senior Executive Service equivalent in the Soldier's chain of command
+The approval authority for the Exception to Policy (ETP) is the first General Officer/Senior Executive Service equivalent in the Soldier's chain of command

 Fort Bragg Post Office does not give P.O.
 Boxes in advance because of the high demand.
-Neither Fort Bragg Reception Company will hold mail for personnel enroute to the installation.
+Neither Fort Bragg Reception Company will hold mail for personnel en route to the installation.
 However, you can go to your local Post Office to obtain a box number application "PS Form 1093" for a local post office off the installation.
 Spring Lake Post Office is recommended as it is located next to the installation.
-Fill out the application and enclose a check or money order to the Postmaster for $26.00 for six months plus $1.00 for each key.
+Fill out the application and enclose a check or money order to the Postmaster for $26 for six months plus $1 for each key.
 You can get the Postmaster address and telephone number from your local Post Office.
-Allow 5 to 7 days for delivery and then call the Post Office to obtain your box number.
+Allow five to seven days for delivery and then call the Post Office to obtain your box number.
 Spring Lake address is 225 N. Main Street Spring Lake, NC 28390, 910-497-0113.